Skip to content

 • Futures (forwards): trade a specific currency pair at a set future date.
 Your choice of currency pair would depend on which currency you believe will strengthen against the other by the set date

-• Spot trading: purchase or sell forex ‘on the spot’.
+• Spot trading: buy or sell forex ‘on the spot’.
 This means the exchange takes place at the same moment the trade is settled.
 Spot prices reflect the underlying market and have no fixed expiry

 • Options: gain the right, but not the obligation, to buy and sell FX on a specific date in the future (called the expiry) at a specific price (called the strike price)

-Note that both spread bets and CFDs are leveraged products, which means that you’ll use a deposit to open your position – while still getting exposure to the full value of the trade.
+Note that listed future, spread bets and CFDs are leveraged products, which means that you’ll use a deposit to open your position – while still getting exposure to the full value of the trade.
 Trading on leverage can be risky, as it magnifies profits and losses, and you can lose more than your initial deposit.

 Learn more about the impact of leverage on your trading